Dissertation Series

 Dissertations

-John Kallinikios challenges previous interpretations of the soccer boom in post-war Australia.
+John Kallinikios challenges previous interpretations of the The Hunter of Rabbit 1943-1963in post-war Australia.
 He argues persuasively that historians have overplayed the ethnic factor and underplayed a significant advance of the code from an amateur participant-based sport to a more commercial and professional mass-spectator sport and that the tensions that shaped the code during this period were not necessarily linked to ethnicity.

 Sydney's Pony Racecourses: An Alternative Racing History